What is music therapy?

 their minds through familiar songs.

 – People who are rehabilitating.
-The advantages of music therapy is helpful for people who are incarcerated,
+Music therapy’s advantages are helpful for incarcerated,

 emotions, improve social relationships, and decrease impulsive behaviors.